Mikejo5000/vsts-docs-pr/docs/work/track/titles-ids-descriptions.md

 Work Item Type
   </td>
   <td>
     <p>The name of the work item type.
-Work item types are defined based on the process used when you created your team project.
+Work item types are defined based on the process used when you created your project.
 For an overview, see [Choose process](../work-items/guidance/choose-process.md).
 To learn how to add a custom work item type, see [Add or modify a work item type](../customize/add-modify-wit.md). </p>
 <p>To filter work items based on their [category assignment](#category), you can use the **In Group** and **Not In Group** operators and select a category from the drop-down list.
 	<p>Reference name=System.WorkItemType, Data type=String</p>
   </td>